CiscoDevNet/thousandeyes-kubernetes-operator/README.md

 ### Prerequisites

 ThousandEyes Operator requires a Kubernetes cluster of version `>=1.16.0`.
-If you have just started with Operators, its highly recommended to use latest version of Kubernetes.
+If you have just started with Operators, it is highly recommended to use latest version of Kubernetes.

 ## Quick Start